-Tiangong (天宫; Heavenly Palace) is a space station program of the People's Republic of China, with the goal of creating a third generation space station, comparable to Mir.
+Tiangong (天宫; Heavenly Palace) is a space station program of the People’s Republic of China, intending to create a third-generation space station, comparable to Mir.
 As of January 2013, China moved forward on a large multiphase construction program that will lead to a large space station around 2020.

 China launched its first space laboratory, Tiangong 1, on September 29, 2011.